 Truth be told, it’s not only about the taste but also the price.
 Spanish wine is a lot less expensive compared to Italian and French wine.

 One great example is the European restaurants in Hong Kong.
-There you will see that instead of the familiar Cabernet Sauvignon or Pinot Noir, you’ll see sweet Tempranillo reds and Spanish Riojas instead.
+There you will see that instead of the familiar Cabernet Sauvignon or Pinot Noir, you’ll see sweet Spanish Tempranillo and Rioja instead.

 This only shows that as consumers gain more knowledge and build better awareness on what they want, they are also ready to explore more flavours that are beyond familiar.

 IWSR/Vinexpo has forecasted that global consumption will significantly increase up to 1.9% percent from 2016 up to 2020.
 This is due to the additional 12.7% growth of Asia, and China will lead this incredible growth, it may surpass America.

 Now is the best time to start investing in the wine business in Asia, and L&P Global is always ready to provide you with either or both private label wine and selected wine from Spanish wineries.

 Feel free to contact us for more information!